honeykethan/CANey/README.md

 ### 2. MCP2515 CAN Controller Module

-The MCP2515 is a widely-used CAN Controller module.
+The MCP2515 is a widely used CAN Controller module.
 It allows the ESP8266 NodeMCU to communicate with the CAN bus, enabling you to send and receive messages.

 ## Software Components